beckigreen/website/content/_index.md

 Becki's academic career began in the field of biological sciences ([BSc](http://www.bristol.ac.uk/study/undergraduate/2021/physiology/bsc-physiology-science/) & [MSc](https://www.bristol.ac.uk/study/postgraduate/2021/life-sciences/msc-biomedical-sciences-research/), University of Bristol).
 Following this, she worked for the [NIHR Clinical Research Network](https://local.nihr.ac.uk/lcrn/west-of-england/) as a Clinical Research Assistant before being promoted to the role of Research Officer.
 Keen to learn more about statistical applications to mental health, she moved to London to undertake an [MSc at the SGDP Centre, King's College London](https://www.kcl.ac.uk/study/postgraduate/research-courses/social-genetic-and-developmental-psychiatry-mdres-mphil-phd); this lead to her PhD today, where she applies data science methods in the field of dementia  **:computer: :brain:**.
 With a passion for data science and public health, Becki began the Turing Enrichment Scheme in Dec 2020 to broaden her perspectives in this field.

 Becki regularly teaches for BSc and MSc courses, and leads the Big Data in Python Skill for BSc Psychology.
-She works as a freelance editor, and is a student representative at the Alan Turing Institute.

 #### :mag_right:Find me on...